cookaa/cs100-F2018-inclass-starter/README.md

 needed to satisfy the requirements for the assignment, thus causing a &#x2714;
 to instead appear in the commit logs.
 All of the work that you do for your in-class assignments will count towards your class participation grade.
-You must complete each of these assignments no later than 9 am on day following the class in which we discussed the project.
+You must complete each of these assignments no later than 9 am on the day following the class in which we discussed the project.

 ## Commands